Thursday, April 2, 2026

 Here I am again!
 This is a kind of an Ibanez partscaster, my favorite brand since almost 20 years.

-I had bought a set of hardware taken from an Ibanez RG2550E Prestige in 2024 and later found a neck from a 2011 Ibanez RG350DXZ here in France.
-The seller had also the body on sale for 25€ but it had problem with the tremolo posts of the vibrato - one of the holes had a crack and finally broke.
-I was about to sell both items on internet when I've found a really nice german guy that had just posted a body of a 2005 Ibanez RG350 on sale, also in white.
+I bought a set of hardware taken from an Ibanez RG2550E Prestige in 2024 and later found a neck from a 2011 Ibanez RG350DXZ here in France.
+The seller had also the body on sale for 25€ but the post holes were broken.
+Later I've found a really nice german guy that had just posted a white body of a 2005 Ibanez RG350 on sale, same color side to side.
 I had already done some research about the Edge III and I knew the Edge Pro was a direct swap so I bought it.

-I also had a loaded Fleor HSS pickguard since like 2021 or 2022 around, so I've bought a HSS pickguard on Ali...YouKnowWhere, and transfered the whole thing.
-The pickguard fell right on, all the screws were at the right place, but I had to do a quick drilling to acomodate the wires and the first tone pot on the body.
+Bought a loaded Fleor HSS pickguard and an RG350 HSS pickguard on AliYouKnowWhere, and transfered the whole thing.
+The pickguard fell right on, all the screws were at the right place, but I had to do a quick drilling on the body to acomodate the wires and the first tone pot.
 Nothing serious, you can see these stages at the latest photos.

 The tuners were not a problem, I was super happy!
 The neck joint took me 20 minutes to be perfect.
-The neck was about 1mm larger, maybe less, but after sanding both sides of it everything fell smoothly into place.
+The neck was about 1mm larger, maybe less, but after sanding both sides of the cavity everything fell smoothly into place.
 I thought the project would take a while to be ready but finally a weekend was enough.
+On a Sunday afternoon I leveled the frets, set the strings, action, and tuned the octaves.
+A new back plate and truss rod cover and it got ready the next week.

-Some useful information: 1,2mm action height on the high E, and 2mm on the low E string, not bad!
-You will be receiving the string retainer and the 2 original knobs from the RG2550 in case one day you decide to come back to the original HSH or even a HH configuration.
-I personnally wwouldn't The Fleor Alnico 5 HSS set is quite reasonable!
-The single coils would need a bit more bite in my opinion but they're quiet, they sound like single coils anyway and the humbucker is the best of all 3.
+You will be receiving the string retainer and the 2 original knobs from the RG2550 in case one day you decide to go back to the original HSH or even a HH configuration.
+The Fleor Alnico 5 HSS set is quite reasonable!
+The single coils would need a bit more bite in my opinion but they're quiet, and the humbucker is the best of all 3 without a doubt.
 The video was made plugging it to my Zoom G3, Harley Benton power amp pedal and a 212 cab with HH speakers.

 Cheers!